 Labor Day is more than just an annual holiday that marks the end of summer.
-The original intent behind creating this federal holiday was to honor "the contributions that workers have made to the strength, prosperity, laws and well-being of the country."
+The original intent behind creating this federal holiday was to honor "the contributions that workers have made to the strength, prosperity, laws, and well-being of the country."
 And who are the often overlooked workers that need to be included in the celebrations this year?
 Caregivers of aging parents.

 Family caregivers are typically underappreciated and underpaid.
 In fact, according to data collected by the Family Caregiver Alliance, there are approximately 34.2 million people in America currently providing unpaid care to aging parents.
-The economic value of these services were found to total nearly $470 billion in 2013, and that number is expected to rise in coming years.
+The economic value of these services was found to total nearly $470 billion in 2013, and that number is expected to rise in coming years.

 As someone caring for elderly parents, you can’t ever really take a day off...or can you?
 Here are some reasons why you should consider taking a break this Labor Day: